KEY TAKEAWAYS

 If you have had past health issues, consider purchasing a plan that includes pre-existing condition coverage for added peace of mind.

-Should you buy visitor insurance for your parents even if they are healthy?
+Should you buy super visa insurance for your parents even if they are healthy?

-Yes, you should consider buying visitor insurance for your parents even if they are healthy.
+Yes, it is mandatory to buy Super Visa insurance for your parents even if they are healthy.
 Unexpected medical emergencies can happen at any time, and healthcare costs in Canada can be very high for non-residents.

-Visitor insurance helps to avoid significant out-of-pocket expenses and ensures that your parents receive necessary medical care if needed.
+Super visa insurance helps avoid significant out-of-pocket expenses and ensures that your parents receive necessary medical care if needed.